KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

-Concerning the second quantity, we proceed similarly using Lemma 3.1 in \cite{DT} and the a priori estimates in Lemma \ref{lemma:APrioriYX}; this provides the following estimate for $\beta' \in \R_{>0}$ a universal constant and for $\delta'' \in \R_{>0}$ arbitrarily small:
+}Concerning the second term, we proceed similarly {via Lemma 3.1 in \cite{DT}} and the a priori estimates in Lemma \ref{lemma:APrioriYX}; this provides the following estimate for {$\beta'>0$} a universal constant and for {$\delta''>0$} arbitrarily small: